 Why is APM important now?

-APM helps companies manage their increasingly complex operations due to an increase in number of applications and increased data per application.
+APM helps companies manage their increasingly complex operations due to an increase in a number of applications and increased data per application.

 The amount of data created in each app is increasing rapidly.
 A sign of that is the increasing amount of time people spend in front of their desktops and other devices.
 For example, people were spending more than 3 hours on their mobile apps in 2019 which is increasing ~5% per year.